uber/cadence/docs/04_glossary.md

 notifications or updates to a running workflow at any point in its existence.

 ### Task
-The context needed to execute a specific activity or workflow function.
+The context needed to execute a specific activity or workflow state transition.
-There are two types of tasks: activity tasks and decision tasks (workflow tasks).
+There are two types of tasks: [Activity task](#activity-task) and [Decision task](#decision-task) (aka workflow tasks).
+Note that a signle activity execution correponds to a single activity task, while a workflow execution employes multiple decision tasks.

 ### Task List
 A queue that is persisted inside a Cadence service.
 When a workflow requests